NC Zoo Adds Asia to Its Continental Lineup of Displays

 New Queen City Museum to Elevate Nature

-Nature lovers can walk through treetops in the heart of NC's largest city when the Charlotte Museum of Nature opens next year in Freedom Park.
+Nature lovers can walk through treetops in the heart of NC's largest city when the Charlotte Museum of Nature opens as early as summer 2026 in Freedom Park.
 The Canopy Walk, which will sit 20 to 40 feet above the forest floor, will be the outdoor signature of the museum, which aims to inspire deeper connections to the natural world.
 Part of the Discovery Place museum family, the new nature hub will feature a state-of-the-art naturalist lab, a woodlands garden with Fog Bog and live frogs, and different turtle species.
 Freedom Park is a 98-acre expanse with a lake, trails, recreational amenities and a playground.
-It has been seen on screen in "Homeland," "Shallow Hal" and the new crime comedy-drama "Roofman."
+It has been seen on screen in "Homeland," "Shallow Hal" and the 2025 crime comedy-drama "Roofman."

 Coore & Crenshaw Create Pinehurst Resort’s 11th Course